shaharsery/5V-Power-Bank/README.md

 ## Notes

-- The design was created as an entry level design project, it was design to allow for others to learn, work with and create, beacause I wanted it to be pretty easy to hand solder all passive components' packages are 0603 or greater and all ICs have leads that could be hand soldered using a solder iron and some basic skills.
+\- The design was created as an entry level design project, it was designed to allow for others to learn, work with and create.
+I wanted to keep the design pretty simple and to mkae it 'hand-solderable', that's why all passive components' packages are 0603 or larger and all ICs have lead pins that could be hand soldered using a solder iron and some basic skills.

--
+**Please take caution when using this desing, at this stage it has not been tested at all and may not work and even create damage or harm you, by using this design you are doing it at your own risk**